kanelikki/kanelikki.github.io/corona/readme.md

 * Issues for bugs/enhancement suggestion

 ## Todo:
-* Separate codes
+* Cleaning and packing
+* Keeping API up to date
-* Share data and put them into single page
+* Share data and put them into single page ✔